Vandivier/afterecon/content/2017-06-01-7-concrete-use-cases-for-seasteading.md

 ---
-title: 7 Concrete Use Cases for Seasteading
+title: "7 Concrete Use Cases for Seasteading"
 date: 2017-06-01 15:00:07
 author: John Vandivier
 ---